 “We need to adopt new approaches to meet these growing skills needs and deliver these quickly.
 We are working closely with government and FE to build better bridges between FE and work and make apprenticeships more flexible.

 “We are also making significant investments in supporting work experience that make it easier for employers to bring in new blood”.

 Overall, the South West will gain an average construction output growth rate of 3.9% from 2021-2025, with 6,400 new workers per year being needed.

 RecruitEasy is a specialist construction recruitment agency, and well placed to adapt to these market changes.
-We will be here to accommodate to your business needs, check us out via @RecruitEasy, or our about section.
+We will be here to accommodate to your business needs, check us out via Facebook @RecruitEasy, or our about page.